-1. Coprimary: Achievement of a rating of at least a 2-grade improvement from baseline based on the following: - Investigator's assessment using C-APPS at maximum contraction at Day 14, and - Subject's self-assessment using P-APPS at maximum contraction at Day 14 2.
+1. Coprimary: Achievement of at least a 2-grade improvement from baseline based on the following: - Investigator's assessment using C-APPS at maximum contraction at Day 14 - Subject's self-assessment using P-APPS at maximum contraction at Day 14 2.
 Secondary: Achievement of a rating of Minimal or Mild according to subject's self-assessment using P-APPS at maximum contraction at Day 14 3.
 Secondary: Responses of Satisfied or Very satisfied on the ANLFQ: Satisfaction (Follow-up) Item 5 (effect of treatment) at Day 14 4.
-Secondary: Responses of Not at all bothered or A little bothered on the BAS-PP Item 1 (vertical neck bands) at Day 14 5.
-Secondary: Responses of Not at all bothered or A little bothered on the BAS-PP Item 2 (jawline) at Day 14 6.
+Secondary: Responses of Not at all bothered or A little bothered on the BAS-PP Item 2 (jawline) at Day 14 5.
+Secondary: Responses of Not at all bothered or A little bothered on the BAS-PP Item 1 (vertical neck bands) at Day 14 6.
 Secondary: Change from baseline on the ANLFQ: Impacts summary score at Day 14 7.
 Secondary: Change from baseline on the ANLFQ: Impacts summary score at Days 30, 60, and 90